First-aider Melanie Whitten from the Canine First Aid Company ran a number of dog first aid sessions for pet owners at DogFest last weekend.

 - To deliver rescue breathes, cover the dog's mouth and blow down their nose creating a seal around the nostrils with you mouth.
 If that's not possible, cover the sides of the nostrils with your fingers before blowing air into the nostrils.
 Ideally the chest should rise when you breathe in.

-CPR can be helpful if a healthy dog's heart has stopped due to electrocution or drowning but may not be successful or appropriate if there is an underlying condition.
+CPR can be helpful if a healthy dog's heart has stopped due to electrocution or drowning.
+It may not be successful or appropriate if there is an underlying condition.

-Knowing how to respond in an emergency can help save your dog's life and the best way to be prepared is by attending a canine first-aid course where a certified first-aider will teach you emergency procedures and you will get to practice on dummies.
+Knowing how to respond in an emergency can help save your dog's life and the best way to be prepared is by attending a canine first-aid course.
+A certified first-aider will teach you emergency procedures and you will get to practice on dummies.

 How to recognise a heatstroke and what to do

-Common signs of a heatstroke in dogs can be:
+Common signs of a heatstroke in dogs include:

 - Lack of coordination